-Certificates of deposit (CDs) are deposit accounts that earn interest.
+Certificates of deposit (CDs) are deposit accounts that earn interest on — your guessed it — your deposited cash.
 They’re often called “locked” savings accounts since you can’t withdraw your deposit or the earned interest before the term ends without paying penalties.

 CDs are deposit accounts with deposit insurance and are considered a safe way to grow your savings.
 Normally, you make a deposit, choose a term and earn interest on your deposit over the term’s duration.
 If you close the CD before the term is over, you’ll likely pay early withdrawal penalties.

-A callable CD is a type of savings account that allows the issuer (bank or credit union) to terminate the CD before its maturity date, a process referred to as “calling” the CD or using a call feature or call-away option.
+A callable CD is one where the issuer (bank or credit union) can terminate the CD before its maturity date, a process referred to as “calling” the CD or using a call feature or call-away option.

 In short, the issuer can close a callable CD before the actual term is up, unlike a traditional CD, which offers guaranteed returns if you keep it open the whole time.